Ecommerce Growth: How Online-Focused Companies Achieve Long-Term Success

 Customer interaction entails responding to social media comments and messages, acknowledging both positive and negative reviews, and keeping in touch wherever else people can reach you.

 If someone shares a negative review of your business on Google, don’t ignore it.
 Apologize for the experience, or encourage them to call you in order to sort things out.
+These types of reviews can show your transparency and willingness to increase the quality of goods and services.

 If someone messages your business on Facebook with a question about your sales, don’t leave them hanging.
 Make sure they log off with a better understanding of your sales and more appreciation for your customer service.